dorawyy/cpen321-w24-Get2Class/documentation/Testing_And_Code_Review.md

     Test 1: Successfully upload a winter schedule in 1762ms!
     ```

-- **Attendance Check Time**
+- **Check-in Usability**
   - **Verification:** This test simulates a user clicking on the "Check in to class" button with the help of Espresso.
-The focus is to ensure that the process of checking the time and location of the user, checking the starting time and location of the next class, calculating, updating and showing the Karma points the user gains completes within the target response time of 3 seconds under normal load.
+The focus is to ensure that the process of checking the time and location of the user, checking the starting time and location of the next class, calculating, updating and showing the Karma points the user gains completes within the target response time of 4 seconds under normal load.
 We use Espresso's onView().perform(click()) and onView().check() to perform the click action and check if the user receives the response from the app.
 The test logs capture the processing time and let us know if the system meets our requirement.
   - **Log Output**
     ```
     Test 2: Successfully check the user in when they are late and award appropriate amount of points in 481ms!